Binary classification is a type of machine learning task where the output is a binary outcome, i.e., it belongs to one out of two classes.

 Now, let’s train our XGBoost model.

-We’ll use the XGBClassifier class from the XGBoost library.
+We’ll use the XGBClassifier class from the XGBoost library which, as the name suggests, is used to create an XGBoost classifier.

 from xgboost import XGBClassifier